 Like Messi, Maradona was extremely left footed.
 Some people suggested he was too left-footed, but he seemed to cope okay.
-When he scored the "Goal of the Century" against England in the 1986 World Cup quarter final, he didn't use his right foot once, despite running with the ball for over half the length of the pitch down the right-hand side!
-And in the semi-final against Belgium he nearly did exactly the same, although he did briefly control the ball with his right foot before setting off again and solely using his left.
+For instance, when he scored the "Goal of the Century" against England in the 1986 World Cup quarter final, he didn't use his right foot once, despite running with the ball for over half the length of the pitch down the right-hand side!
+It was impossible to score such a beautiful goal.
+And in the semi-final against Belgium he scored another incredible solo goal and nearly did exactly the same, but this time he did briefly control the ball with his right foot before setting off and then solely using his left.

 As well as being exceedingly dangerous running with the ball, Maradona had tremendous vision and passing, his number of assists were incredible.
 And if he wasn't creating opportunities for team-mates then he was putting away chances for himself - his goalscoring rate was excellent, whilst his dead-ball skills made him extremely dangerous with free-kicks.

 A really dynamic player, and strong too, his small size was deceiving, as his stocky build and huge thighs, coupled with his tremendous balance, made him hard to knock off the ball.